conan-io/conan-io.github.io/_posts/2025-11-01-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 <br>

 ### Auditing project and checking licenses
-The crown jewel of this Conan MCP is **library and license auditing**, just a simple prompt away.
+The crown jewel of this Conan MCP is **library auditing and license listing**, just a simple prompt away.
 Using the previous project as a base, let’s ask the language model to ensure that the resolved versions have no vulnerabilities and that all the licenses used by our dependencies are suitable for commercial use.
 {% highlight bash %}